 Before you can check the incident on the Guardian App, you will have to get the notification from your project first which means there is an event detected.
 Let's check how the incident get created.

 The "New Events" screen

 - The type of Guardian device (2) determines how frequent events are delivered.
 Satellite devices transmit events less frequently (typically within 1-5 hours).
 Cell devices transmit events within minutes of the detected threat.

-- The "Recent" status tag (3) indicates an event within the last 6 hours.
+- The "Recent" status tag (3) indicates an event within the last 6 hours from the current time.
 The "Hot" status tag indicates there have been at least 10 events for the incident until the incident has been responded or new incident gets created.

 - The incident number (4) is unique to the project.
 Use it in communication with others, e.g. "I'm going to investigate incident 155 at Union Mall".

 Note: The incident numbers get created by project, so in the same site you will see some of the incident numbers are not in order within the same site.

 - The time range of events (5) 🔔 shows when the first event was detected through to the latest event.
 On the right, you can see the type and number of events (6) between the two dates/times.

 Note: In the case that there is no response to the incident, the time range can last the most of 7 days starting from the first event.
 If there is a new event after 7 days, that event will be created in the new incident.